You are here: Urology Textbook > Kidneys > Supernumerary kidney

 Epidemiology

-Rare, in the literature exist 80 case reports (Bernik et al, 2001).
+Rare, in the literature exist 80 case reports (Bernik et al., 2001).

 Sign and Symptoms

 There are no other associated anomalies.
-Abdominal pain, fever, tumor, or arterial hypertension may be caused by the supernumerary kidney.Treatment of a Supernumerary Kidney
+The supernumerary kidney may cause abdominal pain, fever, tumor, or arterial hypertension.

-Urologic Surgery | Index | Renal diseases |
+Renal agenesis | Index | Renal ectopia |

 Index: 1–9 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z